ECEtushar/All_In_One_Store_API/README.md

 ***Test the API:***

   **In Postman**
-    1. Use POSTMAN (desktop Agent) for testing the API for local host
+    1. Use POSTMAN for testing the API
     2. Send the data in raw body in POST request to http://ecetushar.pythonanywhere.com/post

   **On local machine**
-    1. Open the test_api.py but make sure that local server(api.py) must be running.
+    1. Open the test_api.py.
     2. Send the data in payload and response data will get printed as output.